Va. colleges get millions to boost computer science grads

 Virginia Tech will receive $545 million.
 The school is expected to produce about 5,900 undergraduates and almost 10,300 graduate students with degrees in or related to computer science.

-Tech's forthcoming Innovation Campus was an essential part of Virginia winning the bid for Amazon's second headquarters.
+Tech's forthcoming Innovation Campus was an essential part of Virginia winning the bid for the online retailer's second headquarters.
 The company pledged to create 40,000 high paying jobs in exchange for $750 million in state tax incentives.